 Released in 2017, rapper Logic’s song ‘1800-273-8255’ is sung from the perspective of someone who wants to commit suicide.
 The title of the song is actually the number for the National Suicide Prevention Lifeline and the song follows the person who calls this hotline.
 Logic said that he wanted to create a song that would have a noticeable impact on others.

 “Fans that I met randomly, they’ve said things like, ‘Your music has saved my life.
 You’ve saved my life.’
 And I was always like, ‘Aw, so nice of you.
 Thanks.’
 And I give them a hug and s— but in my mind, I’m like, ‘What the f—?’
 And they’re really serious,” Logic said in an interview with Genius.

 “In my mind, I was like, ‘Man I wasn’t even trying to save nobody’s life.’
 And then it hit me, the power that I have as an artist with a voice,” he continued, according to Insider.
 “I wasn’t even trying to save your life.
 Now, what can happen if I actually did?”

 And the rapper did make an impact as on the day of the song’s release, the hotline received the second-highest daily call volume ever with over 4,573 calls, according to Billboard.
-Logic, Khalid, and Alessia Cara even performed their powerful hit at MTA VMA’s.
+Logic, Khalid, and Alessia Cara even performed their powerful hit at MTV VMA’s.
 There, they appeared alongside survivors of attempted suicide.
-As per Billboard, the day after this performance the hotline received more than 5,000 calls.
+As per Billboard, the day after this performance, the hotline received more than 5,000 calls.

 Save Myself – Ed Sheeran